Industry-Specific Safety Tips for Oregon Businesses

 Safety Tips:

-Ensure vaccinations and infection control protocols are up-to-date
+Keep vaccinations and infection control protocols current

-Provide PPE and hygiene supplies for employees
+Supply employees with PPE and hygiene supplies

 4. Food Services and Restaurants